 On the sides of the road you find a high mountain range called Al-Farda, which is about 15 kilometers from the first front line.
 We reached the location of the seventh Military Zone Command, where the four-wheel-drive cars were replaced by Chase cars.
 The team accompanying us told us that the road would become more rugged for a distance of more than 17 kilometers, until we reach the front, and we must use the Chase cars to cut the remaining distance.

 We moved to the other car until we reached the lines of contact on the front.
 Once there, you feel the atmosphere of the hot war; you hear guns going off and see the hit and run from both sides.

-Right there, on the front, we conducted a series of interviews and we learnt a lot of The situation of the war in Yemen Between the army and the Houthis.
-We also monitored The humanitarian situation for warriors.
+Right there, on the front, we conducted a series of interviews and we learnt a lot of the heroic deeds of Yemenis in their quest to liberate their lands and eliminate the Houthis.

 On the front, you see scenes of deployed soldiers, each in a specific location that he doesn’t leave and also doesn’t leave his weapon.
 They have a small spot, no more than a few meters, surrounded by stones and covered with old blankets, Al-Dushmeh, where they live and sleep on the front.
 Some of them left a wife and children, others are responsible for a father in his old age or a mother needing care, but they left their families and stayed in the front.

 Among those recruited is Ayman Mohammed, who is married and has three children.
 He has not seen them for months and confirms that he will not leave his place on the front before Yemen is fully liberated.
 We also met Abdul Aziz Hassan, who left his mother and did not consider marriage before the liberation of Sana'a.
 He insists on staying till they achieve victory, saying: "We will continue to fight the enemy whatever happens.
 The enemy is much weaker than before."

 He also pointed out that the exchange of fire takes place day and night.